mchlkntrv/TeaPie/docs/docs/collection.md

 Collection is represented by directory, which **contains at least one [test case](test-case/test-case.md)**

+We **strongly recommend** indexing test cases with a zero-padded number prefix (e.g., `001-Add-Car-req.http`).
+This approach ensures consistent ordering across environments, as some systems may incorrectly sort `10` before `2`.

 When running a collection, you can also reference optional files:

 - **[Environment File](environments.md#environment-file)** – Defines environmental variables.